the-fearless-knight/mass/README.md

 # Disclaimer:
-  <h3 style="color:grey;">Only use it for targets you have permission to test, I'm not responsible for any damage or misuse of the tool or the script.</h3>
+### Only use it for targets you have permission to test, I'm not responsible for any damage or misuse of the tool or the script.